notice writing

 4. Circular Notices

-Circular notices are used within organizations or institutions to circulate important information or directives to a specific group of people.
+Circular notices are used within organizations or institutions to circulate important information or directives to a specific group.
 They often address internal matters, such as policy updates, organizational changes, or meeting schedules.

 5. Invitation Notices

 Invitation notices are designed to invite individuals or groups to attend a specific event or occasion.
-They may include details such as date, time, venue, and RSVP instructions, aiming to encourage participation and create a sense of anticipation.
+They may include details such as date, time, venue, and RSVP instructions to encourage participation and create a sense of anticipation.

 6. Notice to Vacate